kaiorosa1/100-days-of-code/r1-log.md

 I dedicated today to finish the Product Landing Page (FCC).
 I've read a lot and learned more about CSS Flexbox and I could use in a project and that made that much clear for me.

+### R1D24

+I worked on the Technical Documentation Page and googled a lot of documentation pages to inspire me.